abaymimi/lucent-flow/README.md

 # 🔮 Lucent-Flow

-**Lucent** is a lightweight, blazing-fast state management and data-fetching library for React and TypeScript.
+**Lucent-Flow** is a lightweight, blazing-fast state management and data-fetching library for React and TypeScript.
 Designed to be tiny, reactive, and composable — with middleware support like logging and persistence baked in.

 ---